2022–2023 Brazilian election protests: Politicians and social movements

 45 hours after the end of the second round, Bolsonaro gave a brief speech, saying: "Peaceful demonstrations will always be welcome, but our methods cannot be those of the left, which have always harmed the population, such as invading property, destroying heritage, and curtailing the right to transit."
 The next day, he recorded a video for supporters asking for the clearing of highways.
 The vice president, Hamilton Mourão, recognized the legitimacy of the election result, discarded the "possibility of fraud", repudiated the demonstrations and advised the participants to "put the ball down", and concluded that "it's no use crying anymore".

 The Homeless Workers' Movement (MTST) has instructed its militants to organize demonstrations to unblock the main access roads, and also not to clash with the protesters.
 The PT president Gleisi Hoffmann said that the state is the one that should deal with the protests, and declared that the new government would maintain dialogue with the truck drivers.

 Superior Electoral Court

 The Superior Electoral Court sent several court orders to shut down the Telegram and WhatsApp groups, as well as the TikTok and YouTube channels, which were used to organize protests urging the military to invoke article 142 of the Constitution of Brazil to stage a coup.
 The orders were heeded by the technology companies.
-Among those who had their social networks blocked are Carla Zambelli, Adrilles Jorge, Gilberto Silva, José Medeiros, Monark and Nikolas Ferreira.
+Among those who had their social networks blocked are Carla Zambelli, Adrilles Jorge, Cabo Gilberto Silva, José Medeiros, Monark and Nikolas Ferreira.
 Zambelli created new accounts, which were also taken down.
 Then said that she would report the case to the Inter-American Commission on Human Rights (IACHR).
 The social network Gettr asked the STF for access to the process that determined the blocking of Zambelli on the platform.